2016 FESTIVAL EVENTS

-Future Blueberry Events for 2014 or later: Dance Competition; Art Exhibit; Talent Show; Bed Races; Blueberry Baking Contest; ORV or Snowmobile Races (yes..in August).
+Future Blueberry Events for 2017 or later: Dance Competition; Art Exhibit; Talent Show; Bed Races; Blueberry Baking Contest; Stand-up Comedy Show.
 Would you like to see any of these events added to our festival lineup?
 We are accepting new members.
 Click on our contact page; give us a call.
 We are looking for any interested and able-bodied volunteer(s) willing to direct new or existing events.
 Please contact us here.

 Blueberry Festival Parades-Always a